grantjo78/TanzuOnAzure/1.0_Prerequisites/README.md

 - *tkg01-mgmt-controlplane-nsg*
 - *tkg01-mgmt-node-nsg*

+>[!Important]
-*Giving NSGs names that do not follow the format above may prevent deployment or cause issues*
+Creating NSGs names that do not follow the format above may cause deployment issues.

+>[!Important]
+The NSGs need to exist within the same resource group as the VNet.

 #### Bootstrap Subnet NSG
 |Direction|Source|Destination|Port|Protocol|